Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks

 \acro{aurora4} is a medium vocabulary task based on clean speech from the Wall Street Journal (\acro{wsj0}) corpus~\cite{wsj0}.
 The clean speech was corrupted by six different noise types at different \acro{snr}s.
-The tests sets consist of noise corrupted utterances recorded by a primary and a secondary microphone.
-In Table~\ref{tbl-aurora4-ref} we provide a summary of our results on this dataset relative to state-of-the-art feedforward architectures (see also Appendix~\ref{app:exps}).
-The first experiment compares our approach (\textsc{8 x cnn1d}) to the state-of-the-art architecture for waveform-based speech recognition~\cite[][\acro{sincnet}]{sincnet} and shows a statistically significant~\cite[][Wilcoxon test, $95\%$ confidence]{Demsar06,Wilcoxon45} improvement over that baseline.
-We also compare to a recent approach for modulation filter-learning using encoder-decoder architecture and variational inference~\cite{Agrawal19a,Agrawal19b}.
-The results again show (with $95\%$ confidence) that the proposed approach is statistically significantly better than the baseline from~\cite{Agrawal19a,Agrawal19b}.
+The test sets consist of noise corrupted utterances recorded by a primary and a secondary microphone.
+In Table~\ref{tbl-aurora4-ref} we provide a summary of our results on this dataset relative to state-of-the-art feedforward architectures.
+The first experiment compares our approach (\textsc{8 x cnn1d}) to the state-of-the-art architecture for waveform-based speech recognition~\mbox{\cite[][\acro{sincnet}]{sincnet}} and shows a statistically significant~\mbox{\cite[][Wilcoxon test, $95\%$ confidence]{Demsar06,Wilcoxon45}} improvement over that baseline.
+We also compare to a recent approach for modulation filter-learning using encoder-decoder architecture and variational inference~\mbox{\cite{Agrawal19a,Agrawal19b}}.
+The results again show (with $95\%$ confidence) that the proposed approach is statistically significantly better than the baseline from~\mbox{\cite{Agrawal19a,Agrawal19b}}.
 Following this, we compare our results to the error rates reported in~\cite{vdcnn} for $8$ and $10$-layer deep \acro{2d} convolutional networks (\acro{vdcnn2d}) based on statically extracted features using $200$ ms long raw-speech segments (i.e., $17$ \acro{fbank} frames).
 This might be an unfair comparison to our approach, because we use the less expressive \acro{1d} convolutions in our architecture.
-Still, the results indicate that variational \acro{parznets} architecture with $8$ convolutional layers outperforms the network with $10$ \acro{cnn2d} layers from~\cite{vdcnn}.
-Furthermore, we extend our architecture (Figure~\ref{fig:arch}) to $10$ convolutional layers by employing time-padding in \acro{1d} convolutions to allow for another double convolutional block.
+Still, the results indicate that the variational \acro{parznets} architecture with $8$ convolutional layers outperforms significantly the network with $10$ \acro{cnn2d} layers from~\cite{vdcnn}.
+Furthermore, we extend our architecture (Fig.~\ref{fig:arch}) to $10$ convolutional layers by employing time-padding in \acro{1d} convolutions to allow for another double convolutional block.